LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 ## Part 3: Setting Up a Many-to-Many Relationship

-This continues the guided studio in which we set up `cheese-mvc` to work with Spring Data.
+This continues the guided studio in which we set up `CheeseMVC` to work with EntityFrameworkCore.
 If you've completed [Part 2: Setting Up a One-to-Many Relationship](../one-to-many/) then you're ready to begin this activity.

 ## Creating the Menu Model